mu-script/mu-script.github.io/docs/builtins.md

 <dd markdown="block">
 Converts x to a function.

-By default id is returned.
+By default a function that consumes all arguments is returned.
 If x is a function, x is returned unmodified.

 Note: the the name `fn_` is used to avoid conflict with function declarations.